walden-it/compucorp-ansible/README.md

 ```

-you need to edit the ec2_region and the key_name based on your aws settings
+you need to edit the group, ec2_region and the key_name based on your aws settings

 ## Setting up AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
 You will need to let ansible find your aws credentials in order to manage your ec2 instances for the test